Battalion: Artillery battalion

 A Soviet artillery battalion in the late 1980s consisted of a battalion headquarters, a headquarters platoon, a maintenance and supply platoon and three firing batteries, each with six artillery pieces, whether the self-propelled 2S1 Gvozdikas or the towed D-30 howitzers, and numbering 260 personnel or 240 personnel respectively.
 Rocket launcher artillery battalions consisted of a headquarters and headquarters platoon, a service battery and three firing batteries equipped with BM-21 Grads for a total of 255 personnel.

+Sweden

+A Swedish battalion during the mid-17th century up to the mid-18th century was the smallest tactical unit in combat.
+The 600-man unit was formed, temporarily, at the inception of a battle by joining four-foot companies from a foot regiment of eight companies.
+The commander of the regiment, an överste (colonel), led the first battalion and his deputy, an överstelöjtnant (lieutenant colonel), the second battalion.
+Battalion commanders and all other officers marched in front of the formation.
+Non-commissioned officers (underofficers) marched beside and behind to prevent desertion, and to replace officers who were killed.
+In addition to his principal duties, senior officers, such as majorer, the överstelöjtnant and överste, also commanded a company.
+So that the överste could focus on the operations of his regiment and first battalion, command of his company was delegated to a kaptenlöjtnant.
+During battle, each officer, except the fänrikar, was in charge of a portion of his company.
+Underofficer (NCO) ranks consisted of furir, förare, fältväbel, sergeant and rustmästare.

 Swiss Army

 With the major reform of its armed forces in 2004, the Swiss Army abandoned the old regimental system and adopted a combat team approach centred on battalions as the building blocks of mission-oriented task forces.
 Battalion sizes vary between branches.